Stock Break-Even Calculator

 What is the difference between average price and break-even price?

 Average purchase price is total cost divided by total shares.
-Break-even price adds commission and tax fees on top, so it is usually higher.
+Break-even price adds commission and tax amounts on top, so it is usually higher.

 Can I add many purchases?